 Alessandro Pigoni

-The rebranding project of the Stedelijk Museum from 2012 by Mevis & van Deursen got a lot of backlash from the design community at the time but we see that trend becoming more and more popular nowadays.
+The Stedelijk Museum rebrand by Mevis & van Deursen (2012) sparked a lot of debate at the time, but you can see echoes of that bold typographic approach showing up more and more now.

 Designed by: Alessandro Pigoni